Imagine a practice that keeps growing steadily and your website generating new business calls and enquiries every week.

-A page full of text describing a service without a contact form or a link is missing an opportunity – calls to action and visitor direction helps with conversions.
+A page text describing a service without a contact form or a link is missing an opportunity – calls to action and visitor direction help with conversions.

 SEO is split into two areas: on your website and off your website.
 Both work together for higher organic rankings in Google.